Tax-Free Childcare: Opening an account

 Before make a claim for TFC, claimants should check they are eligible and check that their childcare provider is registered with TFC so that they can receive payments through the on-line system.

-Anyone who is currently claiming tax credits, UC or any employer supported childcare (such as childcare vouchers) should seek advice about which type of support is most beneficial for them, in the short and long term, before making a claim for TFC.
+Anyone who is currently claiming tax credits, UC, any employer supported childcare (such as childcare vouchers) or any other type of childcare support should seek advice about which type of support is most beneficial for them, in the short and long term, before making a claim for TFC.

-Once a tax credit claimant claims TFC, their tax credit award will automatically end, regardless of whether it included any childcare element, and if they change their mind about TFC, they will probably not be able to re-claim tax credits.
-Now that UC is available across the UK, most people can no longer make a brand new claim for tax credits and are expected to claim UC instead
+Once a tax credit claimant claims TFC, their tax credit award will automatically end, regardless of whether it included any childcare element, and if they change their mind about TFC, HMRC state they will not be able to re-claim tax credits.
+Now that UC is available across the UK, HMRC state that people can no longer make brand new claim for tax credits and are expected to claim UC instead or pension credit instead.

 Official comparison information